-Founded in 1997, our network has grown to include thousands of users around the world donating the power of their home computers to academic research and public-interest projects.
-Join us in this ground-breaking computing experience.
+Founded in 1997, our network has grown to include thousands of volunteers around the world donating the power of their home computers, cell phones and tablets to academic research and public-interest projects.
+Join us today in this ground-breaking cloud computing experience!
 We need your help...

-It's very simple to participate in our challenges.
-You only need to download a small program, which will talk to our network and begin to process parts of the current challenges.
-The program uses only the computer's idle time, so when you want to use your computer, the client will automatically get out of your way.
+It's very simple to participate in our projects.
+You only need to download a small program, which will talk to our network and begin to process work immediately.
+The program uses only the computer's idle time, so when you want to use your computer, it will automatically get out of your way.
 Plus, there's that cute little cow icon...

 400 days of OGR-28 (March 26, 2015)

 Today we mark 400 days of working on OGR-28.
 More than 17,000 of us have joined together on our quest to find the most optimal Golomb ruler with 28 marks.
 So far, we have tested more than 13 billion Gnodes and completed more than 5.5% of all the packets necessary.
 There is still a long way to go, with 990 million packets outstanding.